jop-devel/jop/vhdl/rttm/readme-rttm.txt

+REAL-TIME TRANSACTIONAL MEMORY IMPLEMENTATION README

+*** INDEX

+Compatibility
+How to use RTTM
+Files of interest
+Known issues
+Change history

-COMPATIBILITY
+*** COMPATIBILITY

 RTTM currently supports the DE2 and the dspio board (Quartus projects de2-70rttm and cycrttm).

-HOW TO USE RTTM
+*** HOW TO USE RTTM

 - Understand conventional JOP design flow.